First Week in Plymouth

 Plymouth is Home to Our Fourth Lighthouse Center

-Lighthouse Autism Center Offers Therapy Services in Plymouth, Massachusetts
+LAC Offers Therapy Services in Plymouth, Indiana

 Lighthouse Autism Center opens in Plymouth, August 2015!